-- German Agrarmagazin profi took the initiative in 2012 and developed together with

-- the milking technology manufacturers GEA, Lely, DeLaval and Fullwood,

-- the German Agricultural Society (DLG) and

-- the German Bavarian State Institute for Agriculture (LfL)
+- Agrarmagazin profi took the initiative in 2012 and together with - the milking equipment manufacturers GEA, Lely, DeLaval and Fullwood, - of the German Agricultural Society (DLG) and - of the Bavarian State Research Center for Agriculture (LfL)

 the world's only measurement standard for a

-- cross-manufacturer and

-- independent test
+- independent test and - manufacturer-independent

-- of automatic milking systems.
+of automatic milking systems developed.

 The first tests were carried out in 2014.

-Since then, any manufacturer can be tested at the DLG Test Center Technology and operating resources in Groß-Umstadt (Germany).
+Since then, any manufacturer can be tested at the DLG Test Center Technology and Farm Inputs in Groß-Umstadt (Germany).